 Our journalism and media team includes award-winning journalists and documentary makers who continue to work as practitioners.
-Our public relations team also bring decades of professional experience to the classroom.
+Our public relations team brings decades of professional experience to the classroom.

 Professor Lawrie Zion worked as a journalist and broadcaster for two decades before joining La Trobe in 2006.
 He heads the ARC-funded New Beats project, a five-year study investigating the aftermath of journalism redundancies in Australia.
-His book The Weather Obsession, will be published by Melbourne University Publishing in August, 2017.
-He is coordinator of the Bachelor of Media and Communication and Director of the Transforming Human Societies research focus area.
+His book The Weather Obsession, was published by Melbourne University Press in 2017.
+He is coordinator of the Bachelor of Media and Communication and Director of the Transforming Human Societies Research Focus Area.

 Dr Nasya Bahfen (Senior Lecturer, Journalism) coordinates the Master of Communication (Journalism Innovation) degree, teaches undergraduate journalism subjects, and supervises research students.
 Nasya is the Department's research coordinator, responsible for all higher degree research students and for coordinating research opportunities and initiatives.
 Prior to teaching Nasya was a journalist and producer for ABC Radio Australia, ABC Radio National, and SBS in radio and online, and she is an AFL Multicultural Community ambassador.

 Dr Merryn Sherwood (Lecturer, Sport Journalism) is a former Canberra Times journalist, also joined the team in 2015.
 She lectures in sport journalism and is the Sport Journalism coordinator for the Bachelor of Media and Communication.
 She completed a PhD thesis on sports communications and is a Chief Investigator for the New Beats project.
 Merryn is on leave in 2018.

 Natalie McKenna (Lecturer, Public Relations) is a media and communications professional with a background in public relations, television and radio.
 Her expertise is in image development, branding and social media strategy.
 Natalie has lectured in public relations, strategic communication and entrepreneurship at RMIT University.
 Her research investigates barriers to career advancement in female professionals.

 Mark Civitella (Lecturer, Public Relations) is a communications professional who, as a consultant has advised a number of major organisations.
 Mark specialises in political and issue communication.
 Mark is also the manager of our internship program and coordinates the Public Relations major.